The Ketogenic Diet: My Favorite Weight Loss Diet

 WEIGHT LOSS ON THE KETOGENIC DIET

 Not all ketogenic diets cause weight loss.
-For weight loss to occur, you must have a caloric deficit.
-Now, because you consume low quantities of carbohydrates on a keto diet, your blood glucose level and insulin remains low.
+For weight loss to occur, you must have a calorie deficit.
+Because you consume low quantities of carbohydrates on a keto diet, your blood glucose level and insulin will remain low.
 Low insulin leads to storing a lot less visceral adipose tissue (the fat around your belly) and producing more growth hormone, which burns fat.

-As carbohydrates are more accessible for the body to metabolize, the body does not breakdown much fat to produce ketones when you eat carbs.
-It’s well established that it’s not the high fat but the absence of carbs that stimulates the process of “ketosis.”
+As carbohydrates are more accessible for the body to metabolize, the body does not breakdown much fat to produce ketones when you eat lots of carbs.
+It’s well established that it’s not the high fat but the absence of carbs that stimulates the process of fat burning or “ketosis”.

 Inevitably, you will have to go through a phase called “the keto-flu” before you get into full ketosis (it’s wonderful!).
 You will have low energy and might even feel a bit lightheaded due to a reduced blood sugar level.
 During this time, your body is getting fat-adapted.
 However, after you get past this phase, you’ll be shocked at your increased energy levels.

 While you have the keto-flu and you’re getting fat-adapted, your body is going through what is called autophagy.
 Autophagy is the natural cell death of old cells and the replacement of them by new cells.
 The cells that die are the ones that can’t burn fat for fuel.
-It’s all the low-lives, the losers, the ones you don’t care about, and they can just die!
+It’s all the low-lifes, the losers, the ones you don’t want, and they can just die!
 Cancer cells, for example.
 Basal cells get activated, and new cells get generated.

 DECREASED BRAIN FOG